-35. Public Health Funding Transfer - Local Capacity Development Funds and Blue Ribbon Commission funds for LHJs are collapsed into a single block grant with MVET funds to be dispersed through the Treasurer's Office.
-The block grant, including the former DOH indirect charge on pass-through funds, are distributed to LHJs proportionally based on the current MVET formula.
+39. Public Health Funding Transfer - Local Capacity Development Funds and Blue Ribbon Commission funds for LHJs are collapsed into a single block grant with MVET replacement funds to be dispersed through the Treasurer's Office.
+There is no change to the level and distribution of total public health funds for LHJs.
 The LHJs are required to report spending information by category and outcome-oriented performance measures to the Legislature each November.
 (General Fund-State)